 Burns are susceptible to tetanus.
 This means tetanus bacteria can enter your body through the burn.
 If your last tetanus shot was more than 5 years ago, call your provider.
 You may need a booster shot.

 Tetanus is an infection of the nervous system with a type of bacteria that is potentially deadly, called Clostridium tetani (C tetani).Read Article Now Book Mark Article

-All content below is taken in its entirety from the CDC Td Vaccine Information Statement (VIS): www. cdc. gov/vaccines/hcp/vis/vis-statements/td. pdf...Read Article Now Book Mark Article
+All content below is taken in its entirety from the Centers for Disease Control and Prevention (CDC) Td vaccine information statement (VIS) -- www. c...Read Article Now Book Mark Article

 Call your provider if you have signs of infection:

 - Oozing or pus